 What You Need to Know About Using the Tokyo Olympics in Your Advertising and Promotion

-The next Summer Olympic Games will be in Tokyo, Japan from July 24 – August 9, 2020.
+The next Summer Olympic Games in Tokyo, Japan is now rescheduled for 2021.
+While the date may have changed, the rules for advertising and promotion using the Tokyo Olympics brand has not.
 Brands often want to capitalize on the Olympics by offering a promotion or campaign that ties into the Olympics theme, but should not do it.
 The U.S. Olympic Committee (USOC), in tandem with the International Olympic Committee (IOC) has already lined up sponsors of the games.
 If you are not a Worldwide Sponsor or a Tokyo Partner, Sponsor or Supplier, or a Team USA Sponsor or Licensee, or if you don’t already have an ongoing sponsorship of an Olympic athlete, then you need to rethink any mention of the Tokyo Olympics in your advertising or promotion, or be extremely cautious when proceeding.

 Because if you aren’t already a sponsor, and you aren’t working on a last minute sponsorship deal or already have a promotional deal in place with an Olympic athlete, the use of any names or logos or images associated with the Olympics or Olympic athlete is not allowed and is considered “ambush marketing.”